turris-cz/user-docs/docs/basics/apps/netmetr.md

 To use Netmetr on Turris device proceed in these steps:

-1. Install Netmetr package using Updater tab in Foris web interface
+1. Install Netmetr package using Updater tab in reForis web interface
 2. After successful installation new Netmetr tab will appear
 3. Click _Start test_ button to start a new test

 ## Automated run

-Netmetr could be also started automatically to periodically benchmark you Internet connection.
+Netmetr could be also started automatically to periodically benchmark your Internet connection.
 You can use a timetable to choose hours to run it.

 ![timetable](netmetr-autostart.png)